-- 1) Locate ripcord and place a knot at the end. - 2) Insert the mandrel into the drill tool and insert the ripcord into the mandrel slot.
-Start winding the ripcord around the mandrel ripping direction, at minimal speed to slice both jacket and the aluminum armor.
-The mandrel should be centered on the cable and in contact with the jacket surface. - 3) After the ripcord reaches the stop collar, remove the ripcord from the mandrel by running the drill in reverse.
-Cut the excess ripcord leaving 6 inches exposed. - 4) Now that the armor and jacket has been sliced, peel open the jacket, remove, and discard.
+- 6. Locate ripcord and place a knot at the end of it as shown in Figure 5. - 7.
+Insert the mandrel into the drill tool as shown in Figure 6 and insert the ripcord into the mandrel slot (see Figure 6a) start winding the ripcord around the mandrel ripping direction (towards the stop

-- 5) Caution: Due to the sharp edges of the aluminum armor DO NOT start this step without proper gloves.
-Use needle nose pliers and flare open the aluminum armor ensuring that sides and bottom are flared.
-Peel open the aluminum armor, if need be, use shoulder to support fiber and wire during peeling. - 6) Now that the armor is peeled off, slide the Mylar tape all the way towards the Stop Collar until it forms a small bundle.
+- collar), at minimal speed to slice both jacket and the aluminum armor.
+The mandrel should be centered on the cable and in contact with the jacket surface (see Figure 7). - 8.
+After the ripcord reaches the stop collar, remove the ripcord from the mandrel by running the drill in reverse.
+Cut the excess ripcord leaving 6" exposed. - 9.
+Now that the armor and jacket has been sliced, peel open the jacket, remove and discard.
+See Figure 8. - 10.
+Caution!
+Due to the sharp edges of the aluminum armor DO NOT start this step without proper gloves.
+Use needle nose plier and flare open the aluminum armor ensuring that sides and bottom are flared as shown in Figures 9-9b.
+Peel open the aluminum armor as shown Figure 10, if need be use shoulder to support fiber and wires during peeling (see Figure 10a). - 11.
+Now that the armor is peeled off, slide the Mylar tape all the way towards the Stop Collar until it forms a small bundle.
 Use scissors to cut off the Mylar.
-Caution: Be careful not to damage the fiber or power wires. - 7) Pull filler away from fiber and DC wire and use scissors to cut them and discard.
-Caution: Do not score the DC-wire. - 8) Untwist fiber and DC-wires as desired and cut excess signature cord. - 9) Continue with the installation process.
+Caution: Be careful not to damage the fiber or power wires. - 12.
+Pull filler away from fiber and DC-wire and use scissors to cut them.
+Pull filler towards stop collar and discard.
+Caution!
+Do not score the DC-wire (Figure 10b). - 13.
+Untwist fiber and DC-wires as desired and cut excess signature cord. - 14.
+Continue with the installation process.